 START YOUR MLS LISTING NOW

 If this is your first time selling a property or learning how to sell your own home in Vermont, schedule an appointment with the closing agent before the date of the closing.
-Before that appointment, do your research and ask clarifying questions on anything you have doubts about.
+Before that appointment, do your research and ask clarifying questions about anything you have doubts about.
 Readiness on how to sell a house by owner makes a huge difference.

 Bring TWO Forms of Official ID